rmsk2/mobilenotifier/readme.md

 ## General information

-Please be aware that the port on which the backend server listens is (at the moment) hardcoded to `5100`.
-In addition the URL scheme used by mobile notifier is (again at the moment) also hardcoded.
-All API addresses are mapped to the path `/notifier/api/...`, the addresses for the SPA are mappend to `/notifier/app/...` and the swagger documentation is expected to be accessed via
+Please be aware that the URL scheme used by mobile notifier is at the moment hardcoded.
+All API addresses are mapped to the path `/notifier/api/...`, the addresses for the SPA are mappend to `/notifier/app/...` and the swagger documentation is expected to be accessed via `/notifier/api/swagger/...`.
-`/notifier/api/swagger/...`.

 ## Running the software during development